OpenTabular/DeepTabular/docs/homepage.md

 <h2> Preprocessing </h2>

-DeepTabular simplifies data preprocessing with a range of tools designed for easy transformation of tabular data.
+deeptab simplifies data preprocessing with a range of tools designed for easy transformation of tabular data.

 <h3> Data Type Detection and Transformation </h3>